01 July 2020

-There is considerable scientific evidence proving that the risk of spread of infection through airborne viruses and from surfaces is in environments where relative humidity is maintained between 40-60%.
+There is considerable scientific evidence proving that the risk of spread of infection through airborne viruses and from surfaces is significantly reduced in environments where relative humidity is maintained between 40-60%.

 If you already have a humidification system installed, our advice is to ensure that your humidifier is maintained to the manufacturer’s recommendations.
 Make the set point on the humidity controller 50%rh and allow the humidifier to control 24 hours a day to keep control of the environment.

 Both our Sales and Service Support Teams are fully operational and available to advise on all matters of humidity control.
 Please do not hesitate to contact us if you would like to discuss this further.